Rhinovirus

-The rhinovirus (from the ῥίς "nose", gen ῥινός, romanized: rhinos "of the nose", and the vīrus) is the most common viral infectious agent in humans and is the predominant cause of the common cold.
-Rhinovirus infection proliferates in temperatures of 33–35 °C (91–95 °F), the temperatures found in the nose.
-Rhinoviruses belong to the genus Enterovirus in the family Picornaviridae.
+The rhinovirus (from the ῥίς "nose", gen ῥινός, romanized: rhinos "of the nose", and the vīrus) is a positive-sense, single-stranded RNA virus belonging to the genus Enterovirus in the family Picornaviridae.
+Rhinovirus is the most common viral infectious agent in humans and is the predominant cause of the common cold.

-The three species of rhinovirus (A, B, and C) include around 165 recognized types that differ according to their surface antigens or genetics.
-They are lytic in nature and are among the smallest viruses, with diameters of about 30 nanometers.
-By comparison, other viruses, such as smallpox and vaccinia, are around ten times larger at about 300 nanometers, while flu viruses are around 80–120 nm.
+The three species of rhinovirus (A, B, and C) include at least 165 recognized types that differ according to their surface antigens or genetics.
+They are among the smallest viruses, with diameters of about 30 nanometers.
+By comparison, other viruses, such as smallpox and vaccinia, are around ten times larger at about 300 nanometers, while influenza viruses are around 80–120 nm.

+Rhinoviruses are transmitted through aerosols, respiratory droplets, fomites, and direct person-to-person contact.
+They primarily infect nasal epithelial cells in the airway and cause mild symptoms such as sore throat, cough, and nasal congestion.
+However, rhinovirus infection can cause more severe disease in infants, the elderly, and the immunocompromised.
+Rhinoviruses are also recognized as a major cause of asthma exacerbations.

+As of September 2025 there are no FDA-approved vaccines or antiviral treatments for rhinovirus infection.

 History

-In 1953, when a cluster of nurses developed a mild respiratory illness, Winston Price, from the Johns Hopkins University, took nasal passage samples and isolated the first rhinovirus, which he called the JH virus, named after Johns Hopkins.
+In 1953, when a cluster of nurses developed a mild respiratory illness, Winston Price, from Johns Hopkins University, took nasal passage samples and isolated the first rhinovirus, which he called the JH virus, named after Johns Hopkins.
 His findings were published in 1956.

+In 2006, advancements in molecular testing techniques for identifying rhinoviruses in clinical specimens led to the discovery of rhinovirus C species in samples from Queensland, Australia and New York City, United States.
+The ICTV formally designated RV-C as a separate species in 2009.

-Transmission and epidemiology
+Transmission

 Rhinoviruses may be spread via airborne aerosols, respiratory droplets and from fomites (contaminated surfaces), including direct person-to-person contact.
+Rhinoviruses can survive on surfaces such as stainless steel or plastic for several hours.